Libby German’s sister forms friendship with sister of Golden State Killer victim

 "I have come to meet people who get tips from people that live in different states," she said.

-Indiana State Police have received roughly 40,000 tips so far and First Sergeant Jerry Holeman believes Kelsi's campaign is bringing some in.
+Indiana State Police have received roughly 40,000 tips so far, and First Sergeant Jerry Holeman believes Kelsi's campaign is bringing some in.

 "We have to get them all," said Holeman.
 "Doesn’t matter age, gender, whoever might have heard something, knew something."